 My first major focus asks - why is it so hard to stop taking addictive drugs?
 Despite knowing that drugs are dangerous to their wellbeing, many people continue their use - they find it extremely difficult to cut down or stop, despite significant health or social consequences.
-My research focuses on the changes that occur in the brain following drug use and what the implications are for quitting.
+My research focuses on the changes that occur in the brain following drug use and what the implications for quitting.
 We find that what is learned under the influence of drugs of addiction is different.
 That is, people, places and paraphernalia present when drugs are ingested, take on an exaggerated meaning to the drug user.
 These cues can maintain drug seeking in the absence of the drug itself, or lead to strong cravings and ultimately relapse.
 To address this question we use sophisticated behavioural studies in combination with photometry to assess time-specific changes in brain activity.